minamoanes/homebridge-homekit-control/README.md

 The command `npm rund build` will trigger the compilation of your project manually.

 ## Tested Accesories
+(!!!
+Use at your own risk !!!)
 - Quingping Air Monitor Lite (Cleargrass Luftdetektor Lite, Cleargrass Air Monitor Lite)
+- Nanoleaf Aurora / Light Panels

 Please let me know if you use this plugin and got it to work with a new HomeKit-Accesory that is not listed above